Waifu-im/waifuim.py/README.md

         # Get the json that the api return for the waifu tag
         waifujson= await wf.sfw('waifu',raw = True)

-        # Get one random image url for the waifu tag
+        # Get one random image URL for the waifu tag
         waifu_url = await wf.sfw('waifu')

-        # Get 30 images url for the waifu tag (12 is the tag id)
+        # Get 30 images URLs for the waifu tag (12 is the tag ID)
         waifulist= await wf.nsfw(12, many = True)

         # Get one ero image excluding some files and the .gif extension